juanefsta/nestjs-interview/README.md

 - **Description**: Propose additional improvements and changes.
   - **Task 9.1**: Suggest improvements to the external API to optimize performance.
   - **Task 9.2**: Propose improvements to the synchronization system (real-time updates).

-# Version Control Strategy

-## Feature Branches

-I will create feature branches based on the task list provided.
-The naming convention for the branches will be:

-- **Branch Name Format**: `feat-{taskId}/{taskName}`
-  - Example: `feat-2/synchronization-logic-implementation`

-Each feature branch will be dedicated to a specific task or group of tasks.

-## Commit Message Convention

-For each commit, I will follow the commit message format:

-- **Commit Message Format**: `task-{taskId} {message}`
-  - Example: `task-2 Implement synchronization logic to create new TodoLists`

-This will ensure clear tracking of progress and maintainability of the codebase.
-Each commit will correspond directly to a specific task in the task list.